HorusGoul/vite-plugin-stylex/README.md

 ## Setup

-1. Import the plugin in your `vite.config.ts` file:
+For a basic SPA setup, you only need to add the plugin to your Vite config:

 ```ts
 // ... other imports